Virulentis/Apriori/README.md

 the command to run the project is `java apriori ./file.txt 10` where file.txt is the file that holds the database and 10 is the minimum support threshold.

+## compilation
+the files Apriori, Combinations, FileReadWrite, ListCreation, ListOfItems and Stopwatch must be compiled for the program to work